velexi-corporation/VLXI-Cookiecutter-Julia/README.md

     * Update template files in the `src` and `test` directories to be consistent with `PKG_NAME`.

         * Replace all references to the `ExampleModule` module to `PKG_NAME` in filenames and source code.

-* Replace the `README.md` and `LICENSE` files with package-specific versions.
-  Templates are available in the `template-docs/examples` directory.
+4. Update the contents of all template files and rename them with the `template` suffixed removed (overwrite the original `README.md` and `LICENSE` files).

 ### 2.2.
 Running Tests